 Now they're ready to be formed.

 I go for big, handball-sized balls.

 There are a lot of ways to approach cooking the meatballs.
-For the tenderest texture, you could poach them right in the sauce, but you'd lose out on the flavor that browning adds, and in this case that flavor is important to me.
+For the most tender texture, you could poach them right in the sauce, but you'd lose out on the flavor that browning adds, and in this case, that flavor is important to me.

 Browning, though, comes with its own set of options.
-Pan frying is one, but with meatballs this large, I find it too easy to deform them in the pan, and too difficult to brown them evenly.
-Instead, I find that broiling is the fastest way to get an even sear.
+Pan-frying is one, but with meatballs this large, I find it too easy to deform them in the pan, and too difficult to brown them evenly.
+Instead, I find that broiling on a rimmed baking sheet is the fastest way to get an even sear.

-Once browned, I simmer the meatballs in tomato sauce until just cooked through.
+Once they're browned, I simmer the meatballs in tomato sauce until they're just cooked through.
 I've found that the longer they simmer, the more juices they lose.